‘The Bachelor’ 2017 Spoilers: Tonight, Does Nick Viall Reveal Who He Is Falling In Love With?

 Has he found true love?

 “Rachel has been kind of a front-runner since day one.
-Because I have so much confidence in her, she kind of had to wait a little bit.
+Because I have so much confidence in her, she kind of had to wait a little bit.”

 “She was one of the easiest ones to talk to.
 I love a woman who knows how to have a great conversation and just have a strong personality, and a great smile.
 She certainly has all of those, and today I am having a lot of fun with her.”